tnear/git/rebase.md

 git rebase --continue  # continue after resolving conflict
 # <finish conflicts>
-git status  # will indicate if rebasing is done
+git status  # will indicate if rebasing is done git push --force-with-lease # push changes when rebase is done
 ```

 Specifying `origin` can potentially pick up newer changes than are saved locally in your repository.